 Before You Look for a Professional Tester

-So, you understand the importance of such a decision as to hire QA engineers.
+So, you understand the importance of such a decision as to hire a QA team of engineers.
 But you should also understand that because of the large offer, you also have the risk of accidentally hiring an unprofessional tester.
 And this is sometimes much worse than having a project without a tester at all, at least for a number of reasons:

 A non-professional tester can take too long to complete their task manually and delay the release.